hotosm/osm-fieldwork/docs/configuring.md

 # Configuring the Data Conversion

-ODKConvert uses a YAML-based configuration file that controls the conversion process.
+Osm_Fieldwork uses a YAML-based configuration file that controls the conversion process.
 While ideally, the tags in the XForm are a match for OSM tags, some survey questions generate very different primary tags.
 All of the strings in this file are lowercase, as when